suinleelab/contrastiveVI/README.md

 pip install contrastive-vi
 ```

+Installation should take no more than 5 minutes.

 ### What you can do with contrastiveVI

 * If you have a dataset with cells in a background condition (e.g. from healthy